halfinjest/Revolution/README.md

 Before being able to compile any of these programs, devkitPro must be installed.
 Instructions for installing devkitPro can be found on the [devkitPro web site](http://devkitpro.org/wiki/Getting_Started).

-Navigate to the directory of the desired program, and compile it:
+Navigate to the directory of the desired program, and compile the program:

 `make`